cpeters94/PetMatcher/README.md

 1. Brainstormed using Trello

 2. Understood the logic of the first set of questions and outcomes

 3. Refined our questions and outcomes (removed reptiles and birds from the outcomes).
 Refocused the questions (removed repetitive questions).

-4. Developed Classes (Score, Questioner, Animal).
+4. Developed Classes (Score, Questioner, Animal)

-E.g.

 5. Used a set of conditions (if, elsif, else) to develop question and assign responses to potential outcomes.

-E.g.

-5. Used hashes to define our outcome.
+6. Used hashes to define our outcome.

-6. ‘Required’ outcomes document in questions document.
+7. ‘Required’ outcomes document in questions document.

-7. Unit tested the classes.
+8. Unit tested the classes.